Hurricane Belle

 Hurricane Belle was a strong tropical cyclone that caused moderate damage across the East Coast of the United States in August 1976.
 In late July, a tropical wave emerged off the west coast of Africa.
 Traversing the Atlantic Ocean for more than a week, the system eventually consolidated into a tropical depression near the Bahamas on August 6.
 Remaining nearly stationary for a day, the depression strengthened into a tropical storm on August 7 and a hurricane later that day as it acquired a northwest motion.
 Formation of an eye accompanied quick intensification and Belle reached its peak the following day with winds of 120 mph.
 The hurricane subsequently turned north and accelerated, skirting the Outer Banks of North Carolina.
-Early on August 10, Belle made landfall on Long Island, New York, as a minimal hurricane crossing Long Island Sound and hitting the central coast of Connecticut as strong tropical storm.
+Early on August 10, Belle made landfall on Long Island, New York, as a minimal hurricane crossing Long Island Sound and hitting the central coast of Connecticut as a strong tropical storm.
 Thereafter, Belle transitioned into an extratropical cyclone over New England before moving over Atlantic Canada.
-The system turned east while over the north Atlantic and ultimately dissipated on August 15 to the south of Iceland.
+The system turned east while over the North Atlantic and ultimately dissipated on August 15 to the south of Iceland.

 Threatening much of the East Coast of the United States, hurricane warnings were issued from Georgia to Maine.
 An estimated 500,000 people evacuated coastal areas accordingly.
 Overall, impacts from Belle were less than expected and mainly attributed to flooding across New England.
 Hundreds of thousands of residents lost power due to high winds.
 A total of 12 people lost their lives, mostly incidents indirectly related to the hurricane, and damage reached an estimated $100 million.
 Portions of New Jersey, New York, and Vermont were later declared major disaster areas by then-President Gerald Ford.
 Some damage also took place in New Brunswick, Canada, from heavy rain.